podspawnpodspawn

 Admin Commands

-CLI reference for podspawn session management and monitoring commands
+CLI reference for podspawn machine management and monitoring commands

 list

-Lists all active sessions tracked in the state database.
+Lists all machines (local mode) or active sessions (server mode) tracked in the state database.

 podspawn list